josegonzalez/minui-sftpgo-server-pak/README.md

 ## Installation

-> [!IMPORTANT]
-> The `sftpgo` binary **must** first be built for the TrimUI Brick.
-See the "Building" section for more details.

 1. Mount your TrimUI Brick SD card.
-2. Create a folder in your SD card with the full-path of `/Tools/tg3040/Toggle SFTPGo Server.pak`.
-3. Copy `launch.sh`, `bin` and `res` to that SD card folder, ensuring it is still executable.
+2. Download the latest release from Github.
+It will be named `FTP.Server.pak.zip`.
+3. Copy the zip file to `/Tools/tg3040/FTP Server.pak.zip`.
+4. Extract the zip in place, then delete the zip file.
+5. Confirm that there is a `/Tools/tg3040/FTP Server.pak/launch.sh` file on your SD card.
-4. Unmount your SD Card and insert it into your TrimUI Brick.
+6. Unmount your SD Card and insert it into your TrimUI Brick.

 ## Usage